 Can My Toddler Drink Too Much Milk?

-Short answer: Yes.
+Short answer: YES!
 Milk is often a reason that a toddler won’t be hungry for a meal.
 Milk is food after all and it can be very filling.
 A toddler can down 4-8 ounces of milk really quickly, especially when drinking from a sippy cup…and especially if drinking from a sippy cup and doing other things at the same time (walking, watching a screen, etc).
 If your toddler isn’t wanting to eat much food, try cutting down on the amount of milk you offer and how frequently you offer it.
 A good goal if you suspect this to be impacting how much food your toddler is eating is to offer milk at meals and water in between.

 Bottomline on Milk for Toddlers